fmetivier/OpenPattern/docs/source/Introduction.rst

-Unlike existing commercial or free patronage softwares, the choice made here is to create patterns by means of a script, i.e. of a series of instructions, and not to draw it with agraphical user interface (GUI).
+Unlike existing commercial or free patronage softwares, the choice made here is to create patterns by means of a script, i.e. of a series of instructions, and not to draw it with graphical user interface (GUI).
 What may seem daunting at first glance actually offers all the flexibility of a programming language like python.